Agoric/agoric-sdk/packages/inter-protocol/src/stakeMint/README.md

-# RUNstake design notes
+# stakeMint design notes

-The RUNstake contract provides loans on the basis of staked assets that earn rewards.
+The stakeMint contract provides loans on the basis of staked assets that earn rewards.

-The following sequence diagram shows an interaction between runStake and:
+The following sequence diagram shows an interaction between stakeMint and:
   - dapp: with rich interaction but low privilege
   - walletBridge: with high privilege and constrained interaction
-  - attestation: a service within the runStake contract
+  - attestation: a service within the stakeMint contract
   - Cosmos_SDK: the Cosmos SDK layer, including the `x/lien` module

 Before this interaction, an `ag123` account has been provisioned,